Louis I, Count of Erbach-Erbach: Marriages and issue

+After the death of his first wife, Louis I married Countess Johannette of Sayn-Wittgenstein-Sayn (1604-1666), an only daughter of Wilhelm III, Count of Sayn-Wittgenstein-Sayn by his first wife, Countess Anna Elisabeth of Sayn-Sayn (1572–1608).
+The marriage remained childless.

+Death

-Louis died in Erbach aged 63 and was buried in Michelstadt.
-Because he died without surviving male issue, his only remaining brother, George Albert I inherited his domains, and with this reunited all the Erbach family lands.
+Louis died 12 April 1643 in Erbach, aged 63.
+He was interred in Michelstadt.
+Because he died without surviving male issue, his only remaining brother, George Albert I, Count of Erbach-Schönberg inherited his domains, and with this reunited all the Erbach family lands.